linode/docs/docs/guides/tools-reference/tools/how-to-use-httpie/index.md

 {"INPUT":"hello, world!","OUTPUT":"HELLO, WORLD!"}
 {{< /output >}}

 HTTPie also provides options for using files for the request and response JSON objects.
-You can see this feature in action by creating a JSON file like the one below for the "Shout Cloud" service used above:
+You can see this feature in action by creating a JSON file like the one below for the "Shout Cloud" service used above.

 {{< file "to-shout.json" >}}
 {